UofS-Pulse-Binfo/tripal_germplasm_importer/docs/features.rst

   .. note::

-    CV and cvterms used in this module is customized for our database, please configure array CV and array CVTERM based on your database.
+    CV and cvterm used in this module is customized for our database.
+Users can check their own database and modify the cv and cvterm accordingly.

 PHP UnitTest
 ------------
-PHP UnitTest is created to guarantee information of each germplasm can be inserted into the right places of database.
+PHP UnitTest is created to guarantee the integrity of data insertion.